nextcloud/documentation/admin_manual/enterprise_installation/oracle_db_configuration.rst

     :maxdepth: 2
     :hidden:

-This document will cover the setup and preparation of the ownCloud server to support the use of Oracle as a backend database.
-For the purposes of testing, we are using Oracle Enterprise Linux as both the Web server that will host ownCloud, and as a host for the Oracle Database.
+This document will cover the setup and preparation of the Nextcloud server to support the use of Oracle as a backend database.
+For the purposes of testing, we are using Oracle Enterprise Linux as both the Web server that will host Nextcloud, and as a host for the Oracle Database.

 Outline of Steps
 ================

 This document will cover the following steps:

-* Setup of the ownCloud user in Oracle: This involves setting up a user space in Oracle for setting up the ownCloud database.
+* Setup of the Nextcloud user in Oracle: This involves setting up a user space in Oracle for setting up the Nextcloud database.
 * Installing the Oracle Instant Client on the Web server (facilitating the connection to the Oracle Database).
 * Compiling and installing the Oracle PHP Plugin oci8 module
-* Pointing ownCloud at the Oracle database in the initial setup process
+* Pointing Nextcloud at the Oracle database in the initial setup process

 The document assumes that you already have your Oracle instance running, and have provisioned the needed resources.
-It also assumes that you have installed ownCloud with all of the prerequisites.
+It also assumes that you have installed Nextcloud with all of the prerequisites.

 Configuring Oracle
 ==================

-Setting up the User Space for ownCloud
+Setting up the User Space for Nextcloud
 --------------------------------------

-Step one, if it has not already been completed by your :abbr:`DBA (DataBase Administrator)`, provision a user space on the Oracle instance for ownCloud.
+Step one, if it has not already been completed by your :abbr:`DBA (DataBase Administrator)`, provision a user space on the Oracle instance for Nextcloud.
 This can be done by logging in as a DBA and running the script below:

 ::